 After growing up in central Wisconsin, my desire to go out on my own took me, like my parents before me and my sister after me, to the University of Wisconsin in Madison.

 With development as my focus in school, my sights turned to infrastructure and security as I began Blizzardtech in the mid-1990’s to help physicians get office networks set up, build and maintain office PC’s, install medical billing systems and use the fledgeling (at the time) Internet and VPNs as a secure WANs to connect remote office.

 From there, the security of the infrastructure and the eventual move toward technology risk management were my mainstay through my next two positions in both financial services and healthcare.
 I found leadership, fiscal analysis and strategic thinking to be my forte; to bring my technical experience and be able to speak to both nontechnical people and the technologists to “sell” the vision was what I wanted to be doing.

-Today, I am in a technology company called ProQuest where we find ways to get journals, periodicals, books and other scholarly information into the hands of those doing research.
-I am here to instil information security processes and mindset into both the internal operations of the company as well as to build security, privacy, business continuity and risk management into the products we develop for our customers to use.
+Most recently, I was the CISO and Privacy Officer for a technology company called ProQuest where we found ways to get journals, periodicals, books and other scholarly information into the hands of those doing research.
+In addition to the technology, I also got to instil my ideas into the processes and mindset of both the internal operations of the company as well as to build security, privacy, business continuity and risk management into the products we develop for our customers to use.
 (N.B.
-All views expressed on this blog are my own personal views and do not necessarily reflect those of my employer).
+All views expressed on this blog are my own personal views and do not necessarily reflect those of any former employer or customer).